On-Premise Help Desk Software: Best Vendors And Selection Guide For IT Teams

 What does on-premise help desk software mean

-On-premise help desk software runs on servers that your organization owns and manages.
+On-premise help desk software (also referred to as self-hosted help desk software) runs on servers that your organization owns and manages.
 The application, database, and supporting infrastructure live inside your data center or private environment, not on the vendor’s cloud.

 Organizations tend to choose on-premise help desk tools when they need direct control over data, tight integration with internal systems, or strict rules around where information can be stored.
 You’ll often see them in regulated industries, large enterprises with mature IT operations, or environments with limited internet dependency.